treeverse/lakeFS/docs/integrations/spark.md

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes or revert them.

-### Notes for the lakeFS Hadoop FileSystem

-* Since data will not be sent to the lakeFS server, using this mode maximizes data security.
-* The FileSystem implementation is tested with the latest Spark 2.X (Hadoop 2) and Spark 3.X (Hadoop 3) Bitnami images.

-## Hadoop FileSystem in Presigned mode <sup>BETA</sup>
+### Hadoop FileSystem in Presigned mode <sup>BETA</sup>
+_Available starting version 0.1.13 of the FileSystem_

 In this mode, the lakeFS server is responsible for authenticating with your storage.
-The client will still interact with the storage directly, using pre-signed S3 URLs provided by the lakeFS server.
+The client will still perform data operations directly on the storage.
+To do so, it will use pre-signed storage URLs provided by the lakeFS server.

-### Installation

-### Configuration

-Set the `fs.lakefs.*` Hadoop configurations to point to your lakeFS installation:
-* `fs.lakefs.impl`: `io.lakefs.LakeFSFileSystem`
-* `fs.lakefs.access.key`: lakeFS access key
-* `fs.lakefs.secret.key`: lakeFS secret key
-* `fs.lakefs.endpoint`: lakeFS API URL (e.g. `https://example-org.us-east-1.lakefscloud.io/api/v1`)

-Configure the S3A FileSystem to access your S3 storage, for example using the `fs.s3a.*` configurations (these are **not** your lakeFS credentials):
-* `fs.s3a.access.key`: AWS S3 access key
-* `fs.s3a.secret.key`: AWS S3 secret key

-Here are some configuration examples:
+When using this mode, you don't need to configure the client with access to your storage:

 <div class="tabs">
   <ul>
     <li><a href="#config-cli">CLI</a></li>